 Manitobah became a certified B Corporation in 2023, a designation that demonstrates a business meets high standards of verified performance, accountability, and transparency on factors from employee benefits and charitable giving to supply chain practices and input materials.

 Manitobah Mukluks – Founded 1997 – Winnipeg, Manitoba

 10,000 Years of design

 The original winter boot is a mukluk and the original shoe is a moccasin.
-Designed 10,000 years ago to keep Indigenous people warm and allow them to thrive in the world’s coldest conditions.
-All our designs honour and continue the history of innovation, craftsmanship, and beauty.
+Designed 10,000 years ago to keep Indigenous people warm, the unique blend of form, function, and material allows them to thrive in the world’s coldest conditions.
+All of our designs honour and continue the history of innovation, craftsmanship, and beauty.

 Mukluks are soft boots traditionally made of hide, created by Canada's First Peoples for warmth and maneuverability in natural environments.
 The word 'mukluk' originated from the Yupik word maklak, meaning bearded seal – a key animal source for Aboriginal clothing in the north.

 The Inuit and Yupik were the primary Aboriginal groups in the Arctic who wore mukluks (known as kamiks among the Inuit).
 In the subarctic, various styles of mukluks and moccasins, a closely-related, soft shoe, were worn by each Aboriginal group in Canada.
 When Western explorers arrived in the seventeenth century, they too adopted the traditional footwear for survival in the Canadian wilderness.

 Originally, mukluks were made from sealskin, moose hide or caribou.
 The boots rose to the ankle or mid-calf, and in winter were insulated with the fur of beavers, squirrels, bears or other animals.